Sebastian Kripfganz

 News

-The xtivdfreg Stata package on instrumental variable estimation of large-T panel data models with common factors was updated on September 11, 2023, to version 1.3.5.
-This is joint work with Vasilis Sarafidis.
+The xtivdfreg Stata package on instrumental variable estimation of large-T panel data models with common factors was updated on February 6, 2024, to version 1.4.2.
+This is joint work with Vasilis Sarafidis, who also produced a series of videos on the methodology and our Stata package.
+The latest version supports estimating spatial dynamic panel data models with unobserved common factors.

 At the 2023 UK Stata Conference, I gave a presentation featuring extensions to the xtivdfreg and xtdpdgmm Stata programs, alongside a discussion of technical aspects on version control and package dependencies.